agiledev-students-fall2022/final-project-team-stranger/README.md

 This section will be completed as we build out the front-end and backend.

+- To run the frontend
+  - Please navigate to `/frontend`
+  - Install all dependencies using `npm install`
+  - Run the application using `npm start`
 - To run the backend: PLACEHOLDER
-- To run the frontend: PLACEHOLDER
 - To use the database: PLACEHOLDER

 ## Roles